soulspace-org/overarch/doc/usage.md

 A method is part of the behaviour of a class or an interface.

 #### Function (:function)
+A function is a first class element in functional programming.
+It has input parameters and calculates results.

 #### Relations (:association :aggregation, :composition :inheritance :implementation :dependency)